Exact Subgraph Isomorphism Network with Mixed $L_{0,2}$ Norm Constraint for Predictive Graph Mining: Proposed Method: Exact Subgraph Isomorphism Network

 Since EIN is based on the standard backpropagation mechanism, general neural network models can be combined flexibly.
 For example, a simple approach to combining EIN with a graph neural network (GNN) is

-where $\oplus$ is the vector concatenation, $\mr{GNN}$ is any GNN that outputs arbitrary dimension representation vector, and $\*\Theta_{\rm GNN}$ and $\*\Theta_{\rm FFN}$ are parameters of $\mr{GNN}$ and $\mr{FFN}$, respectively.
+where $\oplus$ is the vector concatenation, $\mr{GNN}$ is any GNN that outputs arbitrary dimension representation vector, and $\*\theta_{\rm GNN}$ and $\*\theta_{\rm FFN}$ are parameters of $\mr{GNN}$ and $\mr{FFN}$, respectively.
 This combination enables any GNNs to enhance the discriminative ability in terms of the selected subgraphs by EIN.
 A schematic illustration of a simplest case is shown in Fig.~\ref{fig:EIN+GNN}.
-Computations of the combined model can also be performed by almost the same alternating update \eq{eq:update-B}-\eq{eq:update-theta}.
-The only difference is that the FFN parameter update \eq{eq:update-theta} is replaced with the simultaneous update of $\*\Theta_{\rm FFN}$ and $\*\Theta_{\rm GNN}$.
+Computations of the combined model can also be performed by almost the same alternating update shown in Algorithm~\ref{alg:regularization-path}.
+The only difference is that the FFN parameter update (line~13 of Algorithm~\ref{alg:regularization-path}) is replaced with the simultaneous update of $\*\theta_{\rm FFN}$ and $\*\theta_{\rm GNN}$.